Ou Medicine

 The correct answer is

-About 1 in 4 healthy adults may get shingles, usually after age 50.
+About 1 in 3 people will get shingles during their lifetime.
 The chance of getting shingles goes up after age 60.
-Once you get shingles, you usually won't get it again, but some people do.
-People who have a weakened immune system are more likely to get shingles and are more likely to have it come back.
+Most people who get shingles have only 1 episode in their lifetime.
+But it is possible to get shingles more than once.
+People who have a weakened immune system may be more likely to get shingles and then get it again.
 Researchers aren't sure why only certain people get shingles.
-Experts recommend the vaccine for anyone age 50 or older who has had chickenpox, even if you have already had shingles.
+Experts advise the vaccine for anyone age 50 or older who has had chickenpox, even if you have already had shingles.
 The vaccine can reduce the risk of getting shingles again.

 A.